Connie's Clubhouse

 Director of Fundraising and Development

-Jordan brings a wealth of experience from the nonprofit sector, shaped by diverse roles in service learning and internship settings.
-She applies best practices in ethical fundraising, donor stewardship, annual giving, major gifts, and planned giving to help Connie’s Clubhouse grow sustainably and expand its impact.
+With a strong foundation in nonprofit work developed through service learning and diverse internship experiences, Jordan brings expertise in ethical fundraising, donor stewardship, annual giving, major gifts, and planned giving.
+She combines strategic thinking with genuine relationship-building to help Connie's Clubhouse grow sustainably and deepen its impact.

 Koko’s Story: A Testament to Patience, Progress, and Possibility

-Over the past four and a half years, I’ve had the incredible honor of working with Koko.
-When we first met in 2022, Koko lived at home with his parents, receiving no formal services—just the unwavering support of his family.
-His days were mostly spent at home, and due to the severity of his self-injurious behaviors (SIB), even something as simple as a car ride felt risky.
-For the first two years of our time together, I couldn’t safely transport Koko anywhere.
-The community felt entirely out of reach.
+Over the past four and a half years, Taylor has had the incredible honor of working with Koko.
+When they first met in 2022, Koko was living at home with his parents, receiving no formal services but benefiting from his family's unwavering support.
+Most of his days were spent at home, and due to the severity of his self-injurious behaviors (SIB), even something as simple as a car ride felt risky.
+For the first two years of their time together, Taylor could not safely transport Koko anywhere; the community felt entirely out of reach.

 Today, Koko: